The 10 Worst U.S. Cities for a Weekend Getaway

 Juli M./Adobe new york city busy street with traffic

 The Big Apple has long been an attractive destination and a world-class city.
-While it still holds its appeal, there are few cities in the country worse in terms of arrogant tourists, high prices, and limited benefits.
+While it still holds its appeal, there are few cities in the country worse in terms of omnipresent tourists, high prices, and limited benefits.

 Sure, it can be fun to see Times Square or take in a show on Broadway, but you’ll have to book everything in advance to have a chance at the experience.
 Even then, the crowds can be overwhelming.

-The city really never sleeps thanks to the crowds and other noise pollution, so a relaxing trip isn’t as likely as you’d expect.
+The city really never sleeps, thanks to the crowds and other noise pollution, so a relaxing trip isn’t as likely as you’d expect.

 Los Angeles, California